 - Power words or thoughts typically associated with away motivation styles include: Avoid, ease, relax and get away.

 You’re on vacation at a posh resort and as you wake up one morning, you immediately start to brainstorm the adventures you can have today.
-No work, family, or other obligations—it’s just you, this vacation and a real good time.
+No work, family, or other obligations—it’s just you, this vacation, and real good time.
 All of the opportunities rush across your mind, and you start to see vivid and detailed pictures of all you can accomplish today.
 The question of whether or not to actually get up has never crossed your mind.
 What got you out of bed is was the ability to move TOWARDS all of the rewards that come with getting up today.

 - Health example: As opposed to losing weight you think of the health and fitness you’ll be gaining.